 Christianity is meant to be a simple life changing experience but has become more like a circus

 Christianity is not a spectator sport!

 There seems to be a tendency both historically and in present practice for Christianity to turn into a performance with actors and spectators.
-The priest, preacher, pastor, etc. take on the role of entertainer and tries to draw in the crowds so that the “church” can grow.
+The priest, preacher, pastor, etc. takes on the role of entertainer and tries to draw in the crowds so that the “church” can grow.
 As the membership becomes bigger the income also increases.
-The practice is a kind of pitch up, pray and pay situation, to put it honestly if a bit crudely.
-There are also other attractions added to the performance to provide a pretty backdrop.(the building/altar/stained windows, music, etc.)
+The practice is a kind of pitch up, pray and pay situation, to put it honestly.
+There are also other attractions added to the performance to provide a pretty backdrop - the building/altar/stained windows, music, choirs, etc.)

-Into the world that we know comes the message of a better way of life.
-This is not what you do on Sunday but what you do every day of your life in every relationship that you share with others.
+So Jesus brought into the world a message of a better way of life.
+This is not what we do on Sunday but what we do every day of our lives, in every relationship that we share with others.
 Christ came not to take us out of the world but to help us to make the world a better place, for ourselves and for others

-It all starts with you!.
+It all starts with you and me!.
 Don't be another spectator that enjoys the spectacle.
-Rather roll up your sleeves, read your Bible and then change your life on a day to day practical way.
+Rather roll up your sleeves, read your Bible, pray and then change your life on a day to day practical way.
 That is what Christianity was ment to be, a working, life changing, fruit producing life.